Philly Cheese Steak Wraps are a great low carb breakfast solution for leftover steak or deli roast beef. They can be made in about 10-15 minutes.

 - 4 Almost Zero Carb Wraps

-- 8 ounces thinly sliced left over steak or deli roast beef
+- 8 oz thinly sliced left over steak or deli roast beef

-- 1 oz medium green bell pepper 4
+- 1 medium green bell pepper cut into strips

-- Add two wraps to the pan so they reach to the edge and slightly overlap in the center.
+- Heat 2 wraps in the pan.
 Add 1/4 of the cheese steak mixture to each wrap and top each with a slice of cheese.
 Cover with a lid or foil for 1 minute.
 If the cheese hasn't melted, drizzle 1 tablespoon of water into the pan and cover to steam for 30 seconds to 1 minute.
 Fold them over and serve.
-Repeat the procedure with the other two wraps and remaining ingredients
+Repeat the procedure with the remaining two wraps and remaining ingredients